V0lk3n/V0lk3n.github.io/writeup/HeroCTFv5/HeroCTFv5-SystemCollection.md

 ![16-Exploit_SSTI](https://github.com/V0lk3n/V0lk3n.github.io/assets/22322762/6d804f4e-9ad9-4328-a873-1a3cf9cbe49b)

+Great, our command execution seem working.
+But we seem a bit limited, we are not able to get a reverse shell.
+As exemple, echoing a strings to file doesn't work, it will output the result like you echoing the whole command.
+Reverse shell such as PHP, nc, python, bash doesn't work.
+Trying to read ssh keys of dave doesnt work.
+And a lot of other things.

-Now repeat the process to enumerate the machine.
+So now repeat the process to enumerate the machine.
 We start to list the files in the Dave home directory.

 ```bash
 ${dwf.newInstance(ec,null)("ls /home/dave/")}